What Are the Benefits of Breastfeeding?

 Breastfeeding is the most beautiful thing for the mother and the baby in humans, just as for all mammals.
 Below are a few common questions that every breastfeeding mother has:

 Kindly encourage exclusive breastfeeding till six months.
-Up to 6 months, breast milk is sufficient for the baby's growth and development.
+Up to six months, breast milk is sufficient for the baby's growth and development.
 However, after six months, breastfeeding should be carried out in addition to other food items.
 Breastfeeding can be given for as long as two years.

 2. Is the Breast Milk Sufficient for the Child?

 Many people worry that breast milk is too watery or less for the growing baby.
-People always make mistake by comparing the baby's needs with theirs.
+People always make mistakes by comparing the baby's needs with theirs.
 Remember that breast milk is sufficient for the baby's requirements.
 Breast milk alone is adequate for growth and development for the first half of your baby’s first year.
-As far as the second half is concerned, breast milk can provide about 50 % of the baby’s nutritional demands, which is one-third when the baby's second year is considered.
+As far as the second half is concerned, breast milk can provide about 50 percent of the baby’s nutritional demands, which is one-third when the baby's second year is considered.

 3. Is Breast Milk Nutritious for the Baby?